Magnetotransport signatures of three-dimensional topological insulator nanostructures

 In this section, a 3D TI Y-junction geometry [see Fig.~\ref{fig:sketches}(b)] is considered, with three nanowire legs having identical cross sections.
 Led by the magnetoconductance behavior for kinks in the previous section, we can already expect that a properly tuned and oriented external magnetic field should also be able to realize (nearly) gapless perfect transmission between any selection of the three legs of the Y-junction.
 A T-junction, for example, would not offer the same flexibility, as two of the three legs always align identically with the applied magnetic field, as is the case for a straight nanowire.

-The results for conductance simulations of a Y-junction are shown in Fig.~\ref{fig:Y_junction_conductance}, with an external magnetic field having an amplitude of $2 \Phi_0 / (\alpha \mathcal{A})$ or $2 \Phi_0 / (\sqrt{3} \alpha \mathcal{A})$.
-These amplitudes lead to simultaneous gap-closing conditions in two of the three legs with \textit{transverse} or \textit{aligned} orientation of the magnetic field (the third leg lying parallel or perpendicular to it), respectively.
-Note that both orientations require a different amplitude of the magnetic field, unlike for the right-angle kink.
-Both amplitudes are within limits for the perpendicular component, however, such that the phenomenology of the gapless helical subband should survive.
+The results for conductance simulations of a Y-junction are shown in Fig.~\ref{fig:Y_junction_conductance}, with an external magnetic field having a magnitude of $\Phi_0 / (\alpha \mathcal{A})$ or $\Phi_0 / (\sqrt{3} \alpha \mathcal{A})$.
+These magnitudes lead to simultaneous gap-closing conditions in two of the three legs with \emph{transverse} or \emph{aligned} orientation of the magnetic field (the third leg lying parallel or perpendicular to it), respectively.
+Note that both orientations require a different magnitude of the magnetic field, unlike for the right-angle kink.
+Both magnitudes are within limits for the perpendicular component, however, such that the phenomenology of the gapless helical subband should survive.
 From the transport simulation results, different conductance regimes can be clearly identified near the Dirac point for both the toy model and the Bi${}_2$Se${}_3$ Y-junction: a fully gapped regime, a reflection-dominated regime, and left- and/or right-transmitting regimes.
-The amplitude of $2 \Phi_0 / (\sqrt{3} \alpha \mathcal{A})$ leads to gap-closing conditions in two of the three legs.
+The magnitude of $\Phi_0 / (\sqrt{3} \alpha \mathcal{A})$ leads to gap-closing conditions in two of the three legs.